 In this episode of our

 Inside the Strategy Room podcast, senior partner Tamim Saleh cuts through the hype around artificial intelligence (AI) and offers clear guidance for executives looking to make precise strategic decisions about where and how to employ AI in their businesses.
 Tamim shares insights on the impact of machine vision on AI, the future of voice recognition, and the latest developments in advanced analytics, virtual assistants, and robotics.
 He outlines the challenges companies face when adopting AI and the steps CEOs can take to overcome them.
-(Subscribe to the series on Apple Podcasts or Google Podcasts.)
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.
 Podcast transcript

 Sean Brown: From McKinsey’s Strategy and Corporate Finance Practice, I’m Sean Brown, and welcome to Inside the Strategy Room.
 I’m joined today by Tamim Saleh.
 Tamim is a senior partner in our London office, and he is with me at our Global CFO Forum, where he’s speaking about AI and machine learning.